teohhanhui/famedly-helpcenter/docs/help-center/using-famedly/messages.md

 ---

-## Respond to a message with an emoji
+## React to a message with an emoji

-Often another message can be replaced by an emoji reaction.
+Often a message can be replaced by an emoji reaction.
 You can hover over reactions in a conversation or tap and hold them to see who added them.

 ### Add reactions